-This week marks the one-year anniversary of the deadly Unite the Right Rally in Charlottesville, VA.
-Christian Picciolini knows that world intimately.
+Christian Picciolini knows the world of American white supremacy intimately.
 He joined America’s first neo-Nazi skinhead group when he was 14 years old.
 He rose through the ranks of what would become the Hammerskin Nation, one of the most violent white-power groups in the world.
 He went on to front a white-power punk band, White American Youth, writing songs that inspired — among others — Dylann Roof.
 Then he had a baby and a change of heart.

 In 2011, Picciolini co-founded the non-profit group “Life After Hate.”
 He works intensely, one-on-one, to help people leave hate groups, particularly white supremacy groups.
 His method is compassion and forgiveness.
 And it works.